nice-digital/next-web/README.md

 ## Project structure

 The repository is set up as a monorepo.
-That is, there are various sub folders providing different
+That is, there are various sub folders providing different parts of the project e.g. the web app and functional tests:

 | Folder            | Purpose        |
 | ----------------- | -------------- |